 If you have the time and space to really care for a pet, they can be a big help when it comes to supporting your child's microbiome.
 Research shows that children who grow up around animals tend to have much higher levels of two specific types of bacteria that are associated with appropriate immunity and optimal weight.
 So the next time you get the "But Moooom, I promise I'll take care of it every day!" speech, you might want to think twice before saying no. But don't worry if a pet isn't in the cards right now––spending time with animals at a friend's house, farm, or petting zoo can all be good too.5

-7. Consider boosting your kids' microbiomes with a probiotic.
+7. Consider supporting your kids' microbiomes with a probiotic.

-If your kids have recently been on a course of antibiotics, were born via C-section, or experience digestive, immune or even behavioral issues, you may want to consider giving their gut a boost by going directly to the source: the microbiome.
-One of the best ways to make sure that your kids' guts have a good bacterial balance is by supplementing with an effective daily probiotic formula.
+If your kids have recently been on a course of antibiotics or were born via C-section, you may want to consider giving their gut some love by going directly to the source: the microbiome.
+One of the best ways to make sure that your kids' guts maintain a good bacterial balance is by supplementing with a high-quality daily probiotic formula.
 With a premium probiotic like PRO-Kids, your kids will get four targeted strains of beneficial bacteria delivered directly to their intestines, where they're needed most.